alexander-schranz/schranz-search/docs/getting-started/index.rst

 The ``Schema`` defines the different ``Indexes`` and their ``Fields``.
-The definition of the fields depends on which data you want to store (text, int, float, ...) in the search engine and what you want todo with it later (searchable, filterable, sortable, ...).
+The definition of the fields depends on which data you want to store (text, int, float, ...) in the search engine and what you want todo with it later (searchable, filterable, sortable, distinct, ...).

 In this section we will create a first schema for our ``Index``: